Devographics/StateOfJS-legacy/data/introduction/introduction.md

 Both have been a tremendous help in my quest to make sense of the JavaScript ecosystem (in fact Wes' [React course](https://reactforbeginners.com/) is how I learned React from scratch), and you'll find useful links to some of the resources they provide throughout the survey.

+### Thanks

+I need to thank all the authors who contributed write-ups for this project, all of it for free.
+And a special thank you goes out to Michael Shilman, who helped me with the code for the charts, as well as Tom Coleman, who helped me analyze the data.

+I also want to highlight both [Gatsby](https://github.com/gatsbyjs/gatsby), the amazing React static site generator I used to build this site; and the great [Recharts](https://github.com/recharts/recharts) library I used for the charts.

-With this out of the way, let's get started with the first section: [JavaScript Flavors](/2016/flavors/).
+With all this out of the way, let's get started with the first section: [JavaScript Flavors](/2016/flavors/).